tskit-dev/tutorials/docs/wfforward.md

 ## A Wright-Fisher simulation with no recombination

 Here, we simulate a constant-sized Wright-Fisher population of $N$ _diploid_ individuals with no mutation, no recombination, and no selection.
-We generate nodes and edges as we go, simplify once at the end, and add mutations with msprime.
+We generate nodes and edges as we go and simplify once at the end.

 The mechanics of transmission in this case are simple.
 Each generation simply adds $2N$ more nodes to a `NodeTable` and $2N$ edges to an `EdgeTable` (one for each paretal gamete).
 In the absence of recombination, an offspring inherits the interval $[0,1)$ from each of two parental nodes.
 To generate an offspring, we pick two parents, and then one node from each parent, and create edges reflecting the transmission.